pablo-icm/emm/content/authors/felipe-h-coutinho/_index.md

 title: Felipe H. Coutinho

 # Full Name (for SEO)
-first_name: Felipe H.
+first_name: Felipe H
 last_name: Coutinho
 weight: 50

 # Username (this should match the folder name)
 authors:
-- felipe-h.-coutinho
+- felipe-h-coutinho

 # Is this the primary user of the site?
 superuser: false